August 03, 2020

 In a life settlement, the policyowner usually receives a lump sum of money to use as they see fit.
 Sometimes a life settlement allows the policyowner to retain a portion of the death benefits for their loved ones, with no need to pay premiums in the future.

-People who qualify for life settlements are usually 65 or older, have a policy with a face value of $100,000 or more.
+People who qualify for life settlements are usually 65 or older, and have a policy with a face value of $100,000 or more.
 At Lighthouse Life, we purchase policies from seniors who have had a change in their health since they purchased the policy, as well as those who are still relatively healthy.

 An important part of a life settlement is finding the right company to work with.

 Life settlement companies, including purchasers and brokers of policies, must be properly licensed by state insurance departments and follow all applicable regulations.
 Lighthouse Life not only adheres to these requirements, we exceed those standards by requiring additional disclosure of fees and other transactional requirements.
 We help you make the best decision for you and your family, even if it means you decide selling a policy isn’t the right option for you right now.

 Once you find a company you feel comfortable working with, you’ll need to see if you qualify for a life settlement.
 You can do this by filling out a short online form and speaking with a specialist who will further qualify you by obtaining additional policy and health-related information.
 Once these steps are complete, you’ll receive a policy appraisal and, in most cases, an offer to purchase the policy.